 Planning ahead for residency applications is one of the most critical factors for your success.
 You will have more time to prepare higher quality documents and you will be able to have them edited, reviewed, and revised.

 Additionally, the process of planning ahead for residency applications will end up saving you time, money, and most importantly, hours, days, and weeks of unnecessary stress.
 Instead of rushing to the finish line like most other applicants, you’ll have completed the race before it’s even begun.

 Below, learn how planning ahead for residency applications will help optimize your chances for the position you’ve always dreamed of.

 1. Prepare for and Schedule USMLE Steps

 Suffice to say, many applicants find themselves in a crunch when they realize they scheduled a test too late to have results before application season begins; or worse yet, they failed a Step and now need to retake the exam.
 So, schedule your exams ahead of application season and study, study, study.
 You’ll be glad you did.
-And keep in mind, Step 1 and 2CK scores usually take a couple of weeks for results, while Step 2 CS can take up to 8 weeks!
+And keep in mind, Step 1 and 2CK scores usually take a couple of weeks for results, while getting approved for Alternative ECFMG Pathways (including the OET) can take many weeks!
 Don’t forget to factor these delays into your plans.

 2. Plan for Strong US-Based Letters of Recommendation

 Strong US-based Letters of Recommendation are essential components of planning ahead for residency application success.
 This means finding experiences, well before application season begins, which could result in such letters.
 Additionally, be sure to start asking for LoRs early.
 You can access our comprehensive guide for How to Obtain the Best Residency Letters of Recommendation here.
 Also, many applicants are asked to write their own Letters of Recommendation.
 This takes knowledge, time, and effort to do well.
 Again, don’t delay!
 View our Writing Residency Letters of Recommendation – Authorship Guide today.